A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Results

-The radius of the Wasserstein ball, $\rho$, also considers the sensitive attribute in its calculation.
-Therefore, it is reasonable that this parameter has some effect on fairness.
-Furthermore, we advise being aware of the consequences of misuse of this parameter, as its performance drastically decreases with larger values.
-It is also worth noticing that by using grid search, we look for optimal performance.
-Therefore, $\rho$ will tend to be small to accommodate the distributional differences in the cross-validation splits.
-One should expect the deployed model to be fed with data that differs from the training, and hence, the final rho should be slightly higher than the one found during the grid search.
+Since our Wasserstein distance calculations incorporate the sensitive attribute, it can be expected that the tuning of the Wasserstein ball radius ($\rho$) has some effect on fairness.
+However, care should be taken when setting this parameter, as predictive performance can degrade drastically with larger values.
+It is worth noting here that our grid search was configured to look for optimal ROC performance.
+Therefore, the resulting $\rho$ will tend to be small, as any distributional differences between the random cross-validation splits are likely to be limited.
+Since, in an operational environment, we can reasonably expect that the data fed to the deployed model will be more different from the training data, we suggest that the final $\rho$ be set to a slightly higher value than the one found during the grid search when the aim would be to deploy the models in a real-life setting.

-Figure \ref{fig:3} shows how small changes in $\rho$ can yield large changes in LEO with a similar impact on ROC; however, good performance can be attained with near 0 LEO.
-Nonetheless, performance plummets rapidly after reaching a critical point (around 0.3 in the case of GC, see appendix Figure \ref{appendix:3}).
-As mentioned in the methods section, DRO can be viewed as a regularisation method with no assumption on the distribution family as in L1 or L2 methods.
-Indeed, we observe a coefficient shrinkage with this technique that produces a narrow distribution of predicted PD (appendix figure \ref{appendix:coef}).
+As expected, Figure \ref{fig:2b} shows how small changes in $\rho$ can indeed have a large impact on both LEO and ROC.
+Interestingly, the trade-off is such that good performance can still be achieved with near-zero LEO.
+However, predictive performance tends to drop sharply once $\rho$ further exceeds some critical value, for example, from around 0.3 in the case of GC (see Figure \ref{appendix:3}).

+As mentioned in section \ref{methods}, DRO can be viewed as a regularisation method, albeit one that does not directly impose structure on the parameter space, as L1 or L2 regularisation do.
+Indeed, increasing $\rho$ induces coefficient shrinkage, consistent with a regularisation effect (as seen in Figure \ref{appendix:coef}), thus yielding a narrower distribution of predicted PD (Figure \ref{appendix:probas}).
+As explained in section \ref{data}, this can have had a direct bearing on our reported fairness metric, LEO.

-The last hyperparameters to consider are $\kappa_y$ and $\kappa_s$.
-The effect of $\kappa_s$ appears to be unclear in any scenario, as we can see from Figure \ref{fig:4}.
-However, it is worth noticing that very low values of $\kappa_y$ provide the best results in terms of LEO at the expense of lower ROC.\footnote{We have not included the values corresponding to $\kappa_y=0$ as the ROC is around 0.5, making the colour gradient harder to appreciate in the remainder values. } (For information on the remaining datasets, please check the supplementary material).
+The remaining two hyperparameters to consider are $\kappa_y$ and $\kappa_s$.
+No discernible effect of tuning $\kappa_s$ is observed in Figure \ref{fig:3}.
+However, it is worth noting that very low values of $\kappa_y$ yield the best results in terms of LEO, at the expense of lower ROC.\footnote{We have omitted any result values for $\kappa_y=0$ as the ROC of around 0.5 associated with it would make the colour gradient harder to differentiate elsewhere on the map.}